Salim Wardeh

 Salim Wardeh (Arabic: سليم وردة) (born October 1, 1968, in Zahle, Lebanon) was the Minister of Culture in Lebanon until June 2011, when he was replaced by Gaby Layoun.
-Wardeh is a Catholic Christian and is a member of the Lebanese Forces which in turn is a member of the March 14 Alliance.
+Wardeh is Greek-Catholic and is a member of the Lebanese Forces which in turn is a member of the March 14 Alliance.
 Wardeh is a member of the board of directors of Tell Shiha Hospital.
 He also holds Australian citizenship.

 Business career

 He is the General Manager of Solifed, a family business specializing in making wine that was founded in 1971 but dates back to 1893.